okyeron/hachi-ni/README.md

 # Hardware notes/links

 Pots: use 10Kb or B10K (linear, 10Kohms)
-Standard modular "Alpha Single-Gang 9mm Right-Angle PC Mount" are what you want.
+Standard modular "Alpha Single-Gang 9mm PC Mount" (aka "vertical") are what you want.
 Shaft type will likely depend on your knob choice.
 D-shaft, T-18 or Round - This is up to you.

 Links: